RivaD2/reading-notes/201/class-01.md

 #### Have you heard of WireFraming?
 It is a simple sketch of vital information that needs to be added to each page of a site.
 Read about them [here](https://www.figma.com/blog/how-to-wireframe/).

 -----------------
-## Introduction to JavaScript: A, B & C
+## Introduction to JavaScript: Say Hello to the ABC's of Learning JS
 ![intro](https://media.giphy.com/media/yUTmg5PbrRLXi/giphy.gif)